 Knowing that the roots of the theatre industrial complex are overwhelmingly capitalist, racist, patriarchal, and ableist—a sentinel of white feminism and staunch advocate of meritocracy—provides a wider framework for organizations to begin to effect the necessary long-lasting change that will have considerable impact for parent-artists.
 Enacting anti-racist policies and practices, which function to create equitable workplaces and events, changes the way we perceive the world and generates a ripple effect on the decisions we make.
 The task of uprooting oppression is for all of us to do and is more effective when we prioritize anti-racist and anti-oppressive ideology in our decision-making.

 The task of uprooting oppression is for all of us to do and is more effective when we prioritize anti-racist and anti-oppressive ideology in our decision-making.

 Steps to Supporting Parent-Artists with an Anti-Racist Lens

-There is such a long history of mistrust between white people and Black, Indigenous, and people of color communities which cannot be remedied by a generic “family friendly” invitation to a conference.
+There is such a long history of mistrust between white people and Black, Indigenous, and people of color communities, which cannot be remedied by a generic “family friendly” invitation to a conference.
 It’s difficult to repair trust when communication is not clear around whose experience and comfort is being prioritized.

 In terms of parent-artist support, there needs to be an active acknowledgement and commitment through written policy about harm reduction, harm prevention, and relationship repair.
-These tenants provide the foundation of transparency, accountability, and admission, acknowledging both how American society utilizes policies to destabilize families of color and what is being done to counter those policies.
+These tenets provide the foundation of transparency, accountability, and admission, acknowledging both how American society utilizes policies to destabilize families of color and what is being done to counter those policies.